 What to do once trapped by this fraud

-- If the website or financial establishment is referenced on the REGAFI (Registre des agents financiers, or Register of Financial Agents) or ORIAS (Registre unique des intermédiaires en assurance, banque, et finance, or Register of Insurance, Bank, and Financial Intermediaries), you can contact the AMF to report this actions.
+- If you live in France, the website or financial establishment is referenced on the REGAFI (Registre des agents financiers, or Register of Financial Agents) or ORIAS (Registre unique des intermédiaires en assurance, banque, et finance, or Register of Insurance, Bank, and Financial Intermediaries), you can contact the AMF to report this actions.
 The AMF maintains the right and the means to check and sanction registered businesses that do not conform to the required obligations.
 For help in your individual case, you can call on the Mediator of the AMF, a service dedicated to helping individuals reach an amical solution with a certain business

 - If the website or financial establishment is not referenced on the REGAFI or ORIAS, or it is found on the black lists of the AMF, its activity is considered illegal, even fraudulent.
 It is advised to file a complaint or to call on the parquet (Public Prosecutor) so that a police investigation is opened to find the creators of these websites and hold them responsible